radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 * Azure Managed Identity support
 * Azure Workload Identity support

-The above two are addressed in [Azure Workload Identitu Support](https://github.com/radius-project/design-notes/blob/main/cli/2024-04-azure-workload-identity.md)
+The above two are addressed in [Azure Workload Identity Support](https://github.com/radius-project/design-notes/blob/main/cli/2024-04-azure-workload-identity.md)

 * Ability of radified applications to be able to use IRSA to connect to AWS resources.

 This facilitates a user application to be able to configure its container to use IRSA to authenticate itself for communication with AWS.
 While the technology is IRSA, this feature is very different from enabling Radius to use IRSA to deploy resources.
+We plan to enable this scenario in the future, but it is not part of this proposal.

 ### User scenarios